gerryjindal/saarthi/README.md

-# Saarthi - Emotion Reflection Tool 🧠💬
+# Sarthi - Emotion Reflection Tool 🧠💬

-Saarthi is a simple, full-stack web application that allows users to submit short emotional reflections and receive a mock emotion analysis in return.
+Sarthi is a simple, full-stack web application that allows users to submit short emotional reflections and receive a mock emotion analysis in return.

 Built with: